Detox isn’t something you just do in a one-week “cleanse.” Your liver is busy detoxing 365 days a year. So you need to support it every day.

 Magnesium: This mineral may increase your glutathione production.
 As you read above, glutathione provides antioxidant protection and Phase 2 detoxification.
 Magnesium also supports methylation enzymes.
 Top sources of magnesium include almonds, pumpkin seeds, sesame seeds, and amaranth.
 (48)

 B vitamins: Several B vitamins — including folate, B6, and B12 — support methylation enzymes, as well as other aspects of liver detox.
 Folate is found in spinach, sunflower seeds, and avocados.
 Good sources of vitamin B6 are meat, nuts, and seeds.
 And vitamin B12 is found in meat, poultry, and eggs.
-If you avoid all animal products, you’ll need a supplemental source of B12.
+If you avoid all animal products, you’ll need an external source of B12.
 (48)

-Flavonoids: One key flavonoid is ellagic acid, which is abundant in pomegranates.
+Flavonoids: One key flavonoid is ellagic acid.
 Ellagic acid promotes the activity of Phase 2 enzymes while decreasing Phase 1 activity.
 This encourages a better balance between the activity of these two phases.
 And that could help keep damaging intermediate products in check.
-Berries are a great source of flavonoids, too.
+Berries are a great source of flavonoids.
 (16, 48, 73)

 With Phase 2 of liver detox covered, there’s one more step you need to know about: shipping the toxins out of your liver.